 “One of my favorite things about this project is we are practicing good ecological and environmental stewardship within an urban setting,” said CWI Horticulture Technology Instructor, Casey O'Leary.
 “It is a really unique place to do restoration work.
-It’s easy to think about nature being a place we have travel to in order to take care of.
+It’s easy to think about nature being a place we have to travel to in order to take care of.
 It's really cool to be a part of a project where we get to do this work right here in our own community where urban people have access to this, and urban wildlife can be supported by this.”

-Over the course of two years, multiple classes within Horticulture Technology program will visit the plot of land and take part in various restoration activities, like removing invasive species, planting, weeding, watering, and work to make sure plants are able to survive long after the project’s completion.
+Over the course of two years, multiple classes within Horticulture Technology program will visit the plot of land and take part in various restoration activities, like removing invasive species, planting, weeding, watering, and working to make sure plants are able to survive long after the project’s completion.

 Horticulture Technology program students and instructors were able to plant around 900 plants on Thursday, Oct.
 27.